pulumi/terraform-provider-fastly/docs/data-sources/tls_configuration.md

 of filters, they may become mutually exclusive.
 The exception to this is `id` which must not be specified in combination with any of the others.

-~> **Note:** If more or less than a single match is returned by the search, Terraform will fail.
+~> **Note:** If more or less than a single match is returned by the search, this provider will fail.
 Ensure that your search is specific enough to return a single key.

 ## Example Usage